What Are the Risk Factors for Pancreatic Cancer?

 - When signs of disease are present, they often resemble those of many other illnesses.

 - The pancreas is hidden behind other organs—the stomach, small intestine, liver, gallbladder, spleen and bile ducts.

-Our board-certified radiologists and gastroenterologists are accustomed to caring for a large volume of complex cases, working together to diagnose and stage cancers with an accuracy level exceeding national standards.
-Not only can they distinguish subtle differences, but they have also developed and perfected unique approaches for greater precision.
+In the Pancreas and Liver Diseases program, our board-certified radiologists and gastroenterologists are accustomed to caring for a large volume of complex cases, working together to diagnose and stage cancers with an accuracy level exceeding national standards.
+Not only can they distinguish subtle differences, but they have also developed and perfected unique approaches for greater precision..

 Pancreatic cancer is usually diagnosed with external imaging equipment or with thin, flexible tubes (endoscopes) with lights and cameras that are threaded into your mouth and digestive tract—a highly specialized and technically difficult technique in which our gastroenterologists are internationally recognized leaders.
 Not only can our GI specialists evaluate cancer with endoscopy, they can sometimes also perform a biopsy.